ResidentMario/watsongraph/README.md

 Note that outside of the thirty-day trial IBM Watson is a paid service, but for experimental purposes the monthly free allotment (25,000 queries) is more than enough.

-This library is Python 3 only for the moment.

 ## Examples

 ### Concept mapping